Basil (Sweet)

 Basil – Sweet:

-§ Warning: No uterine stimulant has ever been identified in basil, but given its pervasive multicultural use as a menstruation promoter and labor inducer, pregnant women should probably limit their consumption to culinary amounts.
+§ Warning: No uterine has ever been identified in basil, but given its pervasive multicultural use as a menstruation promoter and labor inducer, pregnant women should probably limit their consumption to culinary amounts.
 Pesto versus Parasites

 ∞ Botanical name: Ocimum basilicum, O. sanctum